jonathanolson/slither/notes/patterns.md

     - Description and mapping on TPatternBoard(!)
       - Registry of simplest-mapping pattern boards (based on isomorphism)
         - We attach the rules to these
   -
+  - Symmetry pruning
+    - Store stacks of choices.
+Can evaluate whether it is canonical.
+    - NOTE: We can calculate AT WHAT stack index we should potentially check for WHAT automorphism!!!
+      - Of course, ignore identity automorphism
+      - What if the pattern is equal when the automorphism is applied? (then we will rely on the "filter" later to remove it)
+  -
   - Have rule-image.ts write all of the files out based on pattern-set?
     - Use puppeteer, provide a function that gives the image?